3l-d1abl0/OpenCV-installation-on-Windows-for-gcc-mingw-codeblocks/README.md

   		i> 	Choose gcc from C:\your_path\mingw64\bin\ for C. ii> Choose g++ from C:\your_path\mingw64\bin\ for C++

  <b>6.</b> Once the Configuring is done you could see Name-Value things colured in 'Red' below the Search Bar .
-Make sure you have checked 'Grouped'.
-Image: <a href="https://raw.githubusercontent.com/3l-d1abl0/OpenCV-installation-on-Windows-for-gcc-mingw-codeblocks/master/cmake.png"target="_blank">cmake.png</a>
+Make sure you have checked 'Grouped'. <br>Image: <a href="https://raw.githubusercontent.com/3l-d1abl0/OpenCV-installation-on-Windows-for-gcc-mingw-codeblocks/master/cmake.png"target="_blank">cmake.png</a>

  <b>7.</b> Now Click on BUILD.
 Check BUILD_EXAMPLES and BUILD_PACKAGE.
  <b>8.</b> Click on CMAKE.
 Type ‘foo’ in the CMAKE_BUILD_TYPE.